Smart Open Services for European Patients

 Use encryption for data being stored

 Any backups that you manage or that you have access to, on behalf of your clients in the healthcare sector, constitute medical data being stored.
 The same applies to any data that your software records and keeps for future reference.
 This includes calendar entries with appointment related data, logs, patient records, payment information, etc. Consider encryption for all the data that your system or your software stores.
 This can be done by using disk encryption software or file-system encryption (offered by the operating system), or using encrypted databases.
-This will be useful to protect it against disclosure in an event of theft or loss and alteration particularly in the healthcare sector, where the impact of these incidents on the people concerned is very high.
-For a comparison of disk encryption software, you can use this link.
+This will be useful to protect it against theft, loss and corruption particularly in the healthcare sector, where the impact of these incidents on the ultimate individuals is very high.
+For a comparison of disk encryption software, you can uses link.

 Use encryption for data in transit (including a total export)

-Whenever your software, email client or system connects and exchanges data with other systems (outside or even within your own network) consider to configure encrypted connections.
+Whenever your software, email client or system connects and exchanges data with the world (or even your own network) consider to configure encrypted connections.
 For http connections, we recommend using https.
 Disable or replace any SSL or deprecated TLS connections with up-to-date TLS connections (consider IANA’s recommendations and secure encryption cyphers).
 For data transfers, please use SFTP and avoid FTP at all costs.
 If data is sent by mail, or transferred to any media storage, then it should be at least protected in a ciphered archive (using 7zip for instance).
-Emails between your company and your clients should also be encrypted - consider using Regimail (provided by Agence eSanté for the communication between professionals) or PGP plugins which are as well supported by most messaging softwares.
+Emails between your company and your clients should also be encrypted - using PGP plugins is supported by most email clients.

 Use a “state of the art” key length for your encryption algorithm